Make room for the loss

 No. Registered Psychotherapists in Ontario do not prescribe medication.
 If medication is part of the conversation, we collaborate with your physician or psychiatrist while we focus on the psychotherapy side.

-Yes.
-Research from the Canadian Mental Health Association and the American Psychological Association supports the effectiveness of virtual psychotherapy for bereavement and grief, with outcomes comparable to in-person care for most adults.
+For many adults, yes.
+Research from the Canadian Mental Health Association and the American Psychological Association supports virtual psychotherapy as a useful option for grief and bereavement support.
+Fit depends on your needs, privacy, safety, and comfort with online sessions.

 No. The idea of fixed stages is a common myth.
 Grief does not follow a tidy order, and there is no point you are supposed to reach by a certain date.
 We work with the grief you actually have, in the shape it actually takes.